best credit card processing for a small business featured image

 Another myth is that businesses need to acquire a high level of monthly sales volume to get affordable pricing.
 Perhaps you are not earning a ton of money now, but in a month or two, who knows, so do not let them eat you for breakfast with their high rates.
 Competitive pricing can be negotiated even when you are getting a few thousand per month in plastic money.

-In general, the company which provides the service for you should allow you to accept all credit cards, or at least from all major associations because otherwise, you are losing profit and customers.
-See if they have EMV-compliant card readers, it will keep you safe from fraud, and you would not be liable in case of a security breach.
+In general, the company that provides the service for you should allow you to accept all credit cards, or at least from all major associations, because otherwise, you are losing profit and customers.
+See if they have EMV-compliant card readers, it will keep you safe from fraud, and you will not be liable in case of a security breach.
 Also, make sure you have 24/7 available customer support.

 The Bottom Line